-The end of daylight saving time in the fall is a time of year that many people look forward to; after all, an extra hour of sleep is a hard thing not to like.
+The end of Daylight Saving Time in the fall is a time of year that many people look forward to; after all, an extra hour of sleep is a hard thing not to like.
 However, this one-hour change may have some negative effects when it comes to road safety.

-Driving in the dark also a factor
+Driving in the dark can be hazardous

-During the spring and summer months, people generally get up and return home while the roads and highways are brighter and hazards are easier to see.
+During the spring and summer months, people generally get up and return home while the roads and highways are brighter, and hazards are easier to see.
 When drivers, cyclists, and pedestrians have spent the past eight months commuting in a well-lit setting, it may be hard to adjust and compensate for less light and poor weather conditions.

 - Keep your regular sleep schedule.
 Go to bed at the same time you normally would so you can benefit from that extra hour of sleep.

-- Before you pull out of the driveway, clean your headlights, brake lights, and signal lights.
+- Before you pull out of the driveway, clean your headlights, brake, and signal lights.

-Prepare your vehicle
+Preparing your vehicle

-- Top up on windshield wiper fluid and replace your wiper blades.
+- Top up on winter windshield wiper fluid and replace your wiper blades.
 Wiper blades should be replaced every six months.

 - Replenish your car safety kit with winter items like blankets and heat packets.
 If you don’t have one already, you can buy or make your own car kit.

-- Take your car in for a tune up and oil change before the winter weather hits.
+- Take your car in for a tune-up and oil change before the winter weather hits.

-- Consider winter tires.
+- Get winter tires.
 Winter tires provide your car with more traction and handle freezing temperatures better than all-seasons; they help you keep control of the car and stop effectively.
 Additionally, many car insurance companies offer a discount for using winter tires, so you can save on your premiums and stay safe on winter roads at the same time.

 - Rolling back the clock may sound like a great opportunity to stay up later, however, the time change can impact the quality of your sleep and affect your body’s internal clock.
 Whether you’re walking, cycling, or driving, take advantage of the extra hour, sleep well, and be alert on the road as the days get shorter.